icerpc/icerpc-docs/pages/slice/basics/examples.md

 }

 interface WidgetFactory {
-    // Unlike a class, an exception can be thrown but can't be used as a field type. createWidget(name: string) -> Widget throws WidgetException }
+    // Unlike a class, an exception can be thrown but can't be used as the type of a field. createWidget(name: string) -> Widget throws WidgetException }
 ```